Submarine (EP): Accolades and retrospective commentary

-In 2011, Submarine appeared at number 32 on NMEs Best Albums of the Year list, with Piledriver Waltz, being at 33 on the Best Tracks list.
+In 2011, Submarine appeared at number 32 on NMEs Best Albums of the Year list, with "Piledriver Waltz" being at 33 on the Best Tracks list.
 In 2014, it appeared on The Timess list of 100 Soundtracks to Love.
-Retrospectively, Submarine its considered a stepping stone in Turner's continued musical experimentation, inspiring the general sound of Turner's band Arctic Monkeys', fourth album Suck It and See, leading to the inclusion on the album of a re-recording of "Piledriver Waltz," and paving the way for Tranquility Base Hotel & Casino, (2018) and The Car (2022).
+Retrospectively, Submarine is considered a stepping stone in Turner's continued musical experimentation, inspiring the general sound of Turner's band Arctic Monkeys', fourth album Suck It and See, leading to the inclusion on the album of a re-recording of "Piledriver Waltz", and paving the way for Tranquility Base Hotel & Casino, (2018) and The Car (2022).
 The soundtrack has been described as "the most discussed" feature of its accompanying film, contributing to its lasting popularity.